 Mixing batter until “just combined” means that you should stop mixing as soon as you can’t see the ingredient that you just added.
 For example, if you are adding flour to butter and sugar, you should immediately stop mixing once you no longer see any white powder.

 You may have read that when you overmix cake batter, the gluten in the flour can form elastic gluten strands – resulting in a more dense, chewy texture.
 This can be beneficial in cookies, but it’s not so great in cakes and it’s an archenemy of flaky pie crusts.
-I’d heard that as well, but until I saw the great visual of an overmixed cake in Craftsy’s Baking Basics course (psst… the class is free for Cupcake Project readers just by clicking the link), I’d never thought to purposely make an overmixed cupcake to see (and taste) what happens.
+I’d heard that as well, but until I saw the great visual of an overmixed cake in Craftsy’s Baking Basics course, I’d never thought to purposely make an overmixed cupcake to see (and taste) what happens.

 For my experiment, I mixed my Ultimate Vanilla Cupcake batter for an extra three minutes on high speed above what the recipe calls for.